 About

-Welcome!
-We are the Origami Place Museum Community (OPMC).
+Welcome - We, at the Origami Place Museum Community (OPMC), FOLD mountains and valleys for you!
 Learn little of our introduction about us.
 Hear is our take on what origami is, view a basic introduction to origami history and see our mission, slogan and values.
 Below you can learn about who's who at this museum.

 View our about testimonialsrecognition wall, opportunities and legal notice.